-Lifetime gifts may be a tax-efficient way of disposing of your assets.
-Rates of tax and allowances are generally the same as for inheritance except certain allowances (such as that available to brothers and sisters), and there are certain other allowances depending upon the relationship between donor and donee.
-Furthermore, in the event of a lifetime gift, there is a tax liability on a surviving spouse or the survivor of a couple having completed a PACS, which differs from the position on death.
+disposing of your assets.
+Rates of tax and allowances are generally the same as for inheritance except certain allowances (such as that available to grandchildren and siblings), and there are certain other allowances depending upon the relationship between donor and donee.
+Furthermore, in the event of a lifetime gift, there is a tax liability between spouses, civil partners and couples having completed a PACS, which differs from the position on death.